leanchess/leanchess.github.io/index.md

 > Note: this instruction works only on 80186 CPU and later!

 As it turned out, `pusha` replaces eight consecutive `push`s, whereas its counterpart `popa` replaces seven `pop`s (along with two `dec sp`s in lieu of `pop sp`), meaning that using the two in conjunction could effectively reduce code size by up to 12 bytes.
-Applying this optimisation twice to LeanChess made it at least a 20 bytes smaller (the exact number is lost to the ages).
+Applying this optimisation twice to LeanChess made it at least 20 bytes smaller (the exact number is lost to the ages).
 It was either between or immediately after these two instances that it became leaner than Atomchess.

 As we didn't initially know how to enable 80186 assembly, we blatantly substituted `pusha` and `popa` with `db 60h` and `db 61h`, respectively.
 Curiously, adding a `.186` assembler directive resulted in a further 1 byte being magically removed from the output.